-We are offering an intensive program in Entrepreneurship & Social Innovation at Skidmore College in June 2016.
+We are offering a four-week intensive Social Entrepreneurship Practicum at Skidmore College in June 2017.

 The goal of this program is to make you a more informed and effective agent of social innovation, using the skills, tools and knowledge of entrepreneurship.
 It is structured on the Novamaya Approach.
 Benefits include